-What Is Named Driver Experience
+What Is Named Driver Experience?

 What It Is and How To Use It

 We all know the importance of a no claims bonus when it comes to getting car insurance.
-It acts a record of your driving experience as it allows insurers to see if you have made any claims or if claims have been made against you in the past.
+It acts as a record of your driving experience as it allows insurers to see if you have made any claims or if claims have been made against you in the past.

 Read More: Mid Term Adjustments

-If you have it then you should use your letter of named driving experience when you are getting your own insurance for the first time.
-When you are getting a motor quote the insurer will ask you for your no claims bonus or named drivers experience.
-If they don’t ask for the named drivers experience make sure you tell them that you have this as it could be used by the insurer to potentially reduce the cost of the premium.
+If you have named driving experience, then you should use it when you are getting your own insurance for the first time.
+When you’re getting a motor quote the insurer will ask you for your no claims bonus or named driver’s experience.
+If they don’t ask for the named driver's experience make sure you tell them that you have this as it could be used by the insurer to potentially reduce the cost of the premium.

 Having some named driver experience is a great way to potentially help lower your car insurance for the first few years.
 If you wish to add someone to your policy or want to get a quote using your own named driver experience Chill are here to help.
 Call us on 01 400 3400 to speak to one of the team.